SchildCode/RatFun-Regression/README.md

 ### How to use
 - STEP 1: Enter a data set (x and y values) in columns A & B of sheet "1.Data".
 If the y-values have different weights or uncertainties, enter these in column C.
 - STEP 2: Adjust the user-definable settings in sheet "2.Options".
 These settings include the maximum exponent of x in the rational function, and the maximum number of polynomial coefficients.
-- STEP 3: Click on the tab for sheet "3.Analyze", and wait.
+- STEP 3: Click on the tab for sheet "3.Analyze", and wait for results to appear in sheet "4.Results":
   - The solver to generates all combinations of rational functions with up to the given number of coefficients.
-For each function, the polynomial coefficients are fitted by SVD (Singular-Value Decomposition) that can omit outliers with a user-defined tolerance.
-All fitted equations are output in nested form together with statistics sich as R² and maximum absolute error and Akaike Information Criterion, in sheet "4.Results".
+  - For each function, the polynomial coefficients are fitted by SVD (Singular-Value Decomposition) that can omit outliers with a user-defined tolerance.
+  - All fitted equations are tested for singularities in the denominator.
+  - All fitted equations that pass the test are output in nested form
+  - For each equation, statistics are reported including R², X², mean and maximum absolute error, and Akaike Information Criterion.
-- STEP 4: Select your preferred equation by sorting the results in sheet "4.Results" by any of columns B-G.
+- STEP 4: Select your preferred equation by sorting the results in sheet "4.Results" by any of columns B-G. The best candidate equations are flagged in column "Pareto".

 ### Installation and activation
 - Simply download the spreadsheet file and open it in Microsoft Excel.
 No installation or registration is needed.